Dragan Đukić (handballer): Coaching career

-In December 2000, he became the coach of the Hungarian club Pick Szeged, and remained there until June 2003, when he went to Macedonia and worked as a coach of "Vardar Vatrostalna" Skopje (2003-2005) and as a national coach of the Macedonian national team (2003/04).
-Season 2005/2006 he took over the Portuguese club Madeira SAD from Funchal.
+In December 2000, he became coach of the Hungarian club Pick Szeged, where he remained until June 2003.
+He then moved to Macedonia and worked as coach of Vardar Vatrostalna Skopje (2003 to 2005), and as head coach of the Macedonian national team (2003 to 2004).
+In the 2005 to 2006 season, he took over the Portuguese club Madeira SAD from Funchal.

-In the period from 2006 to 2008, he was the national coach of Switzerland.
+From 2006 to 2008, he was head coach of Switzerland.

-In April 2009, Đukić succeeded Carsten Albrektsen as the head coach of the national team of Great Britain with the goal of forming a team for the 2012 Olympic Handball Tournament in London.
-At the same time, in the 2009/10 season, he was also leading Pick Szeged simultaneously.
+In April 2009, Đukić succeeded Carsten Albrektsen as head coach of the Great Britain national team, with the goal of forming a team for the 2012 Olympic handball tournament in London.
+During the 2009 to 2010 season, he also led Pick Szeged at the same time.

-After the Olympic Games, Đukić left Great Britain and in September 2012 became the head coach of the Israeli national team, at the head of which he remained until August 2015.
+After the Olympic Games, Đukić left Great Britain and in September 2012 became head coach of the Israeli national team, a position he held until August 2015.

-In the 2016/17 season, he led Maccabi Tel Aviv, with which he won the national cup and placed in the group phase of the EHF Cup, being the only Israeli team that has achieved it so far.
+In the 2016 to 2017 season, he led Maccabi Tel Aviv.
+With the club, he won the national cup and reached the group phase of the EHF Cup, the only Israeli team to have achieved this so far.

-In December 2016, he became the coach of Montenegro, at whose helm he remained until July 2018.
-With this selection, after successfully completing the qualifications, he participated in the European Championship in Zagreb in 2018.
+In December 2016, he became head coach of Montenegro and remained in the role until July 2018.
+After successfully completing qualification, Montenegro participated in the 2018 European Championship in Zagreb.

-From October 2018 to July 2019, he coached the women's team of CSM Bucharest, with whom he won the National cup and played in the 1/4 finals of the Champions League.
+From October 2018 to July 2019, he coached the women’s team of CSM Bucharest, winning the national cup and reaching the quarter-finals of the Champions League.

-From 2019 to 2020 he held the position of sports director of all selections of the Handball Federation of Georgia.
+From 2019 to 2020, he held the position of sports director of all selections of the Handball Federation of Georgia.

-From 2021 to 2022 he coached Grundfos Tatabanya KC, Hungary with whom he participate in European Handball League.
+From 2021 to 2022, he coached Grundfos Tatabanya KC in Hungary, with whom he participated in the European Handball League.

-In 2022/23 he once again coached the Israeli National team and helped them to create a new generation of players.
+In the 2022 to 2023 season, he again coached the Israeli national team and helped develop a new generation of players.

-In 2023/24 he coached Greek champion AEK from Athens, with whom he participated in the EHF European League.
+In the first part of the 2023 to 2024 season, he coached Greek champions AEK Athens and participated in the group phase of the EHF European League.
+In the second part of the same season, he returned to the bench of Tatabánya and finished third in the Hungarian league.

+Since November 2025, he has been the head coach of the Chinese national team.